ndmitchell/weeder/README.md

 # weeder

+The principle is to delete dead code.
+To do that, run:

+* GHC with `-fwarn-unused-binds -fwarn-unused-imports`
+* HLint, looking for "Redundant extension" hints
-Detect dead exports or package imports
+* This tool, which mops up the rest - detecting dead exports or package imports